LandenLloyd/CIS1051GithubLab/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-Landen Lloyd tun33314@temple.edu, Chong Li
+Landen Lloyd tun33314@temple.edu, Chong Li.
-Rob Butaev tul71084@temple.edu, Tamara Katic
+Rob Butaev tul71084@temple.edu, Tamara Katic.
-Kristin Wieland tuj57921@temple.edu, Chong Li
+Kristin Wieland tuj57921@temple.edu, Chong Li.

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.